dmavrotas/pts-api/ReadMe.md

 ### Testing

-For testing, apart from the classic spring boot starter libraries, we made use of mockito and an embedded HSQL database that resembles the real schema of the db we will have on production.
+For testing, apart from the classic spring boot starter libraries, we made use of an embedded HSQL database that resembles the real schema of the db we will have on production.
 This enables us to mock the tests and to reproduce a behavior very similar to the one we will have on the production environment.

 ## Functional Details